N0rbert/classicmenu-indicator/README.txt

 ================================

-ClassicMenu Indicator is a notification area applet (application indicator) for the top panel of Ubuntu's `Unity desktop environment
+ClassicMenu Indicator is a notification area applet (application indicator) for the top panel of Ubuntu’s Unity desktop environment and other environments that support the AppIndicator protocol.

-<http://unity.ubuntu.com/>`_.
-It provides a simple way to get a
+It provides a simple way to get a GNOME Classic-style application menu for those who prefer this over the Unity dash menu.

-classic GNOME-style application menu for those who prefer this over the Unity dash menu.
-Like the classic GNOME menu, it includes Wine games and applications if you have those installed.
+If you use WINE applications or games they are available in ClassicMenu Indicator, too.
+Depending on your local settings you may have to open the Preferences dialog from the ClassicMenu Indicator submenu and activate the WINE menu there.

 ========
  Get it
 ========

-ClassicMenu Indicator ist available at `<http://www.florian-diesch.de/software/classicmenu-indicator/>`_
+ClassicMenu Indicator is available at `<http://www.florian-diesch.de/software/classicmenu-indicator/>`_

 ========
  Status
 ========

-ClassicMenu Indicator is beta software.
-It works for me and a lot of other users but may still have some bugs.  **Use it at your own risk.**
+As far as I know there aren't any critical bugs in ClassicMenu Indicator.

 If you find a bug in ClassicMenu Indicator please report it at the `bugtracker at Launchapd <https://bugs.launchpad.net/classicmenu-indicator/+filebug>`_ so that I can fix it.
 Thank you.